 FIX: PAGE_FAULT_IN_NONPAGED_AREA

-PAGE_FAULT_IN_NONPAGED_AREA is an error displayed in a blue screen, also called the Blue Screen of Death (BSOD).
-It occurs when Windows tries to find a critical chunk of data in system’s memory but is not able to find it; hence it reboots your computer to protect it from further damage.
-Now the data it’s looking for resides on a page file that can be either on your system’s RAM or in the hard disk’s space which is being used by your system as RAM (called page file).
+PAGE_FAULT_IN_NONPAGED_AREA is an error displayed on a blue screen, also known as the Blue Screen of Death (BSOD).
+It occurs when Windows attempts to locate a critical chunk of data in the system’s memory but fails to find it; hence, it reboots your computer to protect it from further damage.
+The data it’s searching for resides on a page file that can be either in your system’s RAM or within the hard disk’s space that your system uses as RAM (known as the page file).
 In this guide, we will cover both possibilities.

-Usually this error is attributed to a fault in your RAM’s connection to the motherboard or in the RAM itself, but there are other methods that can be followed before we open your system up.
-Also anti-virus programs are also known to cause this error.
-Make sure you try disabling before moving on with this guide and also follow our guide on this link https://appuals.com/blue-screen-of-death/ , and if all was in vain, then let’s start with Solution 1.
+Usually, this error is attributed to a fault either in your RAM’s connection to the motherboard or in the RAM itself.
+However, there are other methods that can be followed before we need to open up your system.
+Anti-virus programs are also known to cause this error, so be sure to try disabling these before proceeding with this guide.
+Additionally, you can follow our guide using this link: https://appuals.com/blue-screen-of-death-windows/.
+If all attempts are in vain, then we can start with Solution 1.

 To speed up your system, Windows uses disk space on your hard disk.
-For this purpose it creates a page file which it refers to for speedy access to your frequently used programs.
-Disabling the page file can help get rid of the issue.
-To do this; Hold the Windows Key and Press R. In the run dialog, paste SystemPropertiesAdvanced.exe and press Enter to open it.
+For this purpose, it creates a page file to which it refers for speedy access to your frequently used programs.
+Disabling the page file can help resolve the issue.
+To do this, hold the Windows key and press R. In the run dialog, paste ‘SystemPropertiesAdvanced.exe’ and press Enter to open it.

 2015-12-28_140116